Dogs just want to have fun and they know how to do it

 The future of play research and insights in the minds and hearts of dogs

 What's so incredibly exciting about the study of play behavior and the cognitive and emotional lives of dogs and other animals is how much we're learning about how individuals negotiate challenging and complex social and non-social situations by carefully analyzing what's happening and by using hard-wired actions when needed (for example, when they need to do the right thing instantaneously or the first time they are faced with a specific situation and there's no room for error), along with behavior patterns that require careful thought and flexibility motivated by what individuals are feeling about the situation in which they find themselves.
-Play is infertile ground for such inquiries.
+Play is fertile ground for such inquiries.

 Please stay tuned for more on dog behavior, cognition, and emotions, because there is a lot of research being done by research groups around the world in the field called cognitive ethology, and we still have a lot to learn.
 Dogs and other animals are amazing sentient beings who challenge us in many different ways.
 Almost daily we learn not only something new about how they live in a wide variety of social environments, some of which change rapidly over time, but also about the cognitive and emotional capacities/adaptations that allow them to do so.